 - onions

-- block of mild cheddar cheese
+- block of cheddar cheese (mild to sharp – your choice)

 - potato chips